Why, just the other day we were wondering why there aren’t any more songs about Rihanna shooting herself in the chest.

 Will Rihanna’s Russian Roulette take off?
 We hope not.
 The last thing we need is a bunch of copy-cat suicide songs from lesser singers – although insiders have informed us that Ciara‘s forthcoming Do The Toasterbath and Amerie‘s Let’s Push Scorpions Up Our Bumholes are actually pretty catchy.

 We blame Chris Brown.
 Of course we do.
-If it wasn’t for Chris Brown’s horrific attack on her face earlier this year, then would Rihanna be releasing a song about suicide?
+If it wasn’t for the damned nude photos and Chris Brown’s horrific attack on her face earlier this year, then would Rihanna be releasing a song about suicide?
 No way – we heard that her original choice for a comeback single was a song called I’m Just A Giddy Gumdrop Girl (My Heart Goes Boing Boing Boing).
 But we can’t change the past – Chris Brown did attack Rihanna, and therefore her comeback single is Russian Roulette.
 EW has more on the song:

 The midtempo tune opens with a screaming processed-guitar solo that segues into an eerie-sexy bass rumble… Soon thereafter comes the big pull-out-the-stops hook: “And you can see my heart beating/You can see it through my chest/I’m terrified but I’m not leaving.”
 The music ends dramatically with a single gunshot.